StellarisChain/stellaris-wallet/README.md

         *Private keys should be in hexdecimal format and are generally 64 characters in length.
 It is not reccomended to directly specify a private key, as this could lead to the irreversable loss of funds if anyone has access to it.
 The private key in this example was randomly generated and dose not have funds.*

-        * Imports a wallet entry based on the private key of a Denaro address:
+        * Imports a wallet entry based on the private key of a Stellaris address:

             ```bash
             python3 wallet_client.py import -wallet=wallet.json -private-key=43c718efb31e0fef4c94cbd182e3409f54da0a8eab8d9713f5b6b616cddbf4cf